makeabilitylab/physcomp/arduino/potentiometers.md

 #### Updated Tinkercad circuit with ammeter

-So, here are updated versions of our circuits with ammeters attached.
 Because there is only one path for the current to flow in this circuit (no branches), we could hook up the ammeter at in-series any location.
 I just selected a position that I found convenient.

 ![Tinkercad potentiometer circuit with ammeter in series](assets/images/Potentiometer_LEDCircuitWithBackupResistorAndAmmeter_Tinkercad.png)